exkcd/CSCI2400/shell/howto.md

 #### what happens when exec fails?

-`execv()` is used to load and run a program. `execve()` is about the same, but instead it requires a list of environment variables which points to a null-terminated array of pointers to environment variable strings formatted as *name=value*.
+`execv()` is used to load and run a program. `execve()` is about the same, but instead it requires a list of environment variables which points to a null-terminated array of pointers to environment variable strings formatted as *name=value*. it calls once and never returns.

 when `execve()` fails, it could be because:
-1. the specified file does not exist
+1. the specified file does not exist / couldn't find the file
 2. the process does not have permission to execute the specified file
-3. the specified file is not a recognized exec. format
+3. the specified file is not a recognized exe format
 4. the file specified in `filename` has bad permissions